 Expressing sympathy is something to be done with care for the feelings and sensitivities of those grieving.
 When you prepare to extend your condolences, you might want to bear in mind specific aspects of the religion of the mourner.
 Below is some basic information about particular religious considerations to assist you in offering comfort.

-Sympathy floor arrangments, standing arrangements, standing sprays, crosses and hearts are all appropriate.
-Gourmet food and fruit baskets can be sent to the home but not to the funeral home.
+What to Send: Sympathy floor arrangements, standing arrangements, standing sprays, crosses and hearts are all appropriate.
+Sympathy food gifts and fruit baskets can be sent to the home but not to the funeral home.

-Sympathy Flowers are not appropriate for a shiva call.
-Sweet fruit, desserts and food are appropriate gifts, but check to see if the food is kosher (i.e., prepared in accordance to Jewish dietary guidelines).
+What to Send: Sympathy Flowers are not appropriate for a shiva call.
+Sweet fruit, desserts and food are appropriate gifts, but check to see if the food gift is kosher (i.e., prepared in accordance to Jewish dietary guidelines).

 Many cremations have both a viewing and service prior to the cremation, and funeral flowers are considered an appropriate gesture at either event.
 If you are unsure what to send, check with either the funeral home or a member of the immediate family for guidance.